jasonli04/Gold-Price-Forecasting/README.md

 ## Next Steps

+With regard to our KMeans implementation, we would like to perform a Principal Component Analysis (PCA) on our dataset to reduce the dimensionality of our data.
+Since our dataset contains many featues, and some being highly correlated, it would benefit us a lot to "simplify" the data via dimensionality reduction.
+This would likely help our clustering perform even better, as higher dimensionality is known to cause clustering algorithms to perform poorly.
+PCA will help us by removing noise and focusing on the most important patterns.
+We could also explore a probabilistic view of our data, using a Gaussian Mixture Model (GMM) to visualize and classify our data.
+This is because the stock market and price movements of commodities can be stochastic in nature, with normal distributions underlying many models.
+Using a GMM will allow for flexible cluster shapes and probabilistic assignments, which is known to be useful when cluster boundaries are not clear-cut or data is complex, as such is our case.

+Another methodology we could try and explore would be Logisitc Regression, both Binary Classification and Multiclass Classification.
+In the binary model, the 2 categories would be "price increases" and "price decreases".
+In the multiclass model, we would have more nuanced categories, such as "large increase: price increases by over 5%", "small increase: price increases between 2-5%", "small/no chance: price stays within 2% of previous price", "small decrease: price decreases between 2-5%", and "large decrease: price decreases by over 5%".
+This would allow us to bucket our data/days into categories depending on how gold performs that day, then reverse engineer and see what common traits these days share.

 ## Part 5: References

 - [1] R. Ghule and A. Gadhave, "Gold Price Prediction using Machine Learning,"